 A bottle of water by the bed with glasses was a godsend.
 Being from Manchester I am not used to air conditioning and found I needed the water to keep hydrated.

-The executive twin room was incredibly spacious and perfect for myself and Liv – great for single families.
+The executive twin room at The Cavendish Hotel London was incredibly spacious and perfect for myself and Liv – great for single families.

 The food… ohhhhhh the food, where do I start!
 When we arrived, we literally dumped our bags and rushed to meet Laura and her daughters for Afternoon Tea.
 Our table had been reserved for us and set up perfectly for a delightful afternoon snack.
 The delicious, beautifully arranged sandwiches and pastries were very moreish, to the point we asked for more!
 Well, it was justified, we had been travelling all day!
 It was lovely to have my English Breakfast tea served in a tea infuser – something completely different and out of the norm for me.